Shape Shifting Light Dark Matter Solitons: Schr o dinger--Poisson Dark Matter Solitons

-Although the soliton ground state has zero angular momentum, a tracer star within the soliton may occupy a stable circular orbit with a rotational velocity of $v_{\rm{rot}}(x)$, obtained by equating the gravitational and centrifugal forces on the tracer star \cite{MemHar89}.
+Although the soliton ground state has zero angular momentum, a tracer star or gas molecule within the soliton may occupy a stable circular orbit with a rotational velocity of $v_{\rm{rot}}(x)$, obtained by equating the gravitational and centrifugal forces on the tracer star \citep{MemHar89}.